Learn

 The yield curve shows interest rates across different bond maturities.
 Here's how to read it, why inversions predict recessions, and what it means for your.

-The yield curve is one of the most powerful; and most misunderstood — indicators in finance.
-It has predicted every US recession since 1970, it influences mortgage rates and savings yields, and it tells you what the bond market thinks about the future of the economy.
+The yield curve is one of the more practical, and most misunderstood — indicators in finance.
+It has predicted every US recession since 1970, it influences mortgage rates and savings yields, and it tells you what the bond market thinks about economic expectations.
 If you invest money, you need to understand this chart.

 The yield curve is a graph that plots the interest rates (yields) of US Treasury bonds across different maturities.
 On the x-axis, you have time to maturity; from 1 month to 30 years.
 On the y-axis, you have the yield (annual interest rate) that each bond pays.